 When shippers choose multimodal transportation for their cargo, it means that an agent or the carrier is responsible for the entire journey.
 Having only one contract minimizes coordination and communication expenses for you as a shipper, especially if something goes wrong which leads to high efficiency in delivery time.
 With Multimodal it is easy for you to track your containers because you only use once tracking interface instead of several ones.
 Access to remote parts of the world with responsibility and liability of the movement with only one carrier is another reason to choose Multimodal transportation.
 Multimodal is considered to be a timelier, cost-saving shipping resource.

 Intermodal transportation is a combination of two or more modes of transport in order to move cargo from a place in a country to another place to a different country.
-The main characteristic of intermodal transport and the biggest difference to multimodal transport is that every part of the process it is contracted with a different provider.
+The main characteristic of intermodal transport and the biggest difference to multimodal transport is that every part of the process is contracted with a different provider.
+If you’re looking for an in-depth explanation of intermodal, you can get that right here.
+Here’s the quick overview:

 With Intermodal transportation, you can choose carriers on your own and leverage the lowest possible rates for each transport.
 It gives you better access to equipment and good control over transit schedules capacities.
 Looking at sustainability you can even choose environmentally friendly options to reduce CO2 emissions.
 Intermodal increases your flexibility, especially with handling, loading and unloading cargo at different ports.